AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex2.md

 ![ACOP](./images/eventdone.png)

-You now need to take this eevent as the start of this Journey.
+You now need to take this event as the start of this Journey.
 You can do this by going to the left side of your screen and searching for your event in the list of events.

 ![ACOP](./images/eventlist.png)